DevAtACAD/ACADIA2023/content/call/index.md

 Full papers (4,000 words) and Work-In-Progress Papers (2,000 words) are invited for submission.
 All paper submissions are subject to blind peer-review.
 Accepted papers will be published in the conference proceedings and authors will be invited to produce a short video presentation for the conference.
 Published papers will be included in the CumInCad database.
 All ACADIA papers are searchable through Web of Science Platform and Scopus.

-  - Full and Work-in-Progress Papers Submission Deadline: July 1, 2021
+  - Full and Work-in-Progress Papers Submission Deadline: July 18, 2021
-  - Notification of Acceptance: September 1, 2021
+  - Notification of Acceptance: By September 14, 2021
-  - Revised Papers Due: September 24, 2021
+  - Revised Papers Due: October 8, 2021
-  - Presentation Videos Due: October 1, 2021
+  - Presentation Videos Due: October 15, 2021
-  - Publication of Proceedings: December 2021

 ## 2. Projects